king398/SainaRanesk/README.md

 ## B. Video

-You can also view the video of my solution [here](https://youtu.be/1Z4Z2Z2Z2Z2) ## ADD vidoe link here
+You can also view the video of my solution [here](https://youtu.be/1Z4Z2Z2Z2Z2) ## ADD video link here

-# 2. How to Run my soltion
+# 2. How to Run my solution

 ## Step 1 : Make sure All requirements are installed